Step 1: Install the Firebase SDK

 A final note

 We're building a community around our growing suite of products and engineering guides that focus on iOS and macOS app development.
-If you find any issues with our starter kit, or have suggestions for how we can serve you better, we want to hear from you.
+If you find any issues with any of our starter kits, or have suggestions for how we can serve you better, we want to hear from you.

 Until next time!